Content

 And ultimately, there’s no firm evidence to suggest a link between caffeine and hair loss.

-In the lab study, researchers topically applied caffeine to hair follicles and saw an increase in the anagen (hair growth) stage phase and hair shaft elongation (growth).
+Caffeine may increase the growth phase of the hair growth cycle.
+In the above mentioned lab study, researchers topically applied caffeine to hair follicles and saw an increase in the anagen (hair growth) stage phase and hair shaft elongation (growth).
+This may be because it increases blood flow to the scalp.

 So, there are no studies linking caffeine to hair loss, but is coffee good for your hair?

-Can a daily green or black tea drink improve your hairline?
+Can a daily coffee or black tea drink improve your hairline?

 There’s no current consensus on whether there’s a direct link between caffeine and the hair growth cycle.
 While green tea may have hair health benefits, research into caffeine's benefits for hair growth is still in the early stages.

-Some evidence suggests that some naturally caffeinated products, like green tea, may improve hair health.
+Some evidence suggests that some naturally caffeinated products may improve hair health.

 Another study showed that a topical application of caffeine in people with androgenic alopecia helped improve skin barrier function.